agabor/docs/_includes/parse-server/file-adapters.md

 7. Make sure to **Download Credentials** on the next screen.
 8. Now select the **Policies** tab, then **Create Policy**.
 9. Select **Create Your Own Policy**, fill out a **Policy Name**.
-10. Copy the following config in **Policy Document**, changing **BUCKET_NAME** for the name of the bucket you created earlier. (note: this is a little more permissive than Parse Server needs, but it works for now)
+10. Copy the following config in **Policy Document**, changing **BUCKET_NAME** for the name of the bucket you created earlier. (note: this is a little more permissive than MSG Server needs, but it works for now)

     ```js
     {